cyberbotics/webots/docs/guide/webots-cloud.md

 * `type`: Currently, 2 different types of repositories are supported: `demo` and `benchmark`.

 To include an IDE in a webots.cloud project, a line of the following type should be added:
 * `dockerCompose:theia:webots-project/controllers/`: Where `webots-project` is the `$PROJECT_PATH`.
 This line can be edited by adding a controller name if you want to specify only one controller.

-Please note that, for now, no compilation is possible in the IDE, thus **only the python controllers** can be modified by the users and interact with the simulations.
+For more information on the IDE docker container and its limitations, refer to the [Docker Solution](setup-a-webots-project-repository.md#docker-solution) page.

 ### Server Information